Polaris (Marvel Comics): Dawn of X

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
 Polaris is seen with Magneto as he explains the process of resurrection for mutants involving the combined powers of The Five (Hope Summers, Goldballs, Proteus, Eva Bell and Elixir).

-Polaris is seen attacking the last compound of Orchis on Earth with Magneto, Storm and Cyclops.
+Polaris is seen attacking the last compound of Orchis on Earth with Magneto, Storm, and Cyclops.
 Later, she joins Rachel Summers, Daken, Northstar and former X-students Eye-Boy and Prodigy in a new initiative in Krakoa: they are to investigate any mutant death and prepare a report for The Five as part of the Resurrection Protocols of Krakoa.
 Their first case involves the supposed death of Northstar's twin sister, Aurora.
 Following the conclusion of the X-Factor title, Polaris was elected during the Hellfire Gala to become a new member of the main X-Men team.

 Powers and abilities

-Polaris' powers enable her to sense and control magnetism, including manipulating metals which are susceptible to magnetism.
-Her powers come from celestial technology that reactivated her x-gene as proven by Cerebro.

-Polaris can generate magnetic energy pulses, create force fields, manipulate the Earth's magnetic field, and allow herself to fly.
-By concentrating, Polaris can perceive the world around her solely as patterns of magnetic and electrical energy.
-She can perceive the natural magnetic auras surrounding living beings as well.
-She has bright green hair, the first indication of her mutation.
-At first, she dyed her hair brown to hide this, but later she appears with her characteristic green hair.
+Lorna Dane possesses the ability to control magnetism.
+She regained her magnetic powers after M-day by celestial technology that reactivated her X-gene.
+She can manipulate metals which are susceptible to magnetism.
+She has the power to manipulate the iron in a body to reverse the blood flow.
+Polaris is able to generate magnetic energy pulses.
+She can create magnetic force-fields.
+She has the power to manipulate magnetic fields.
+Polaris can use her abilities to allow herself to fly.
+She is able perceive the world around her solely as patterns of magnetic and electrical energy.
+She has the ability to perceive the natural magnetic auras surrounding living beings as well.
+Polaris can also absorb energy.

-Briefly in her history, Polaris lost her magnetism power, but gained the ability to absorb negative emotions from the environment and use it as strength, endurance, invulnerability, and the ability to temporarily increase her height and mass.
-She eventually lost these additional powers and her original magnetic powers returned.

-Polaris was among the mutants depowered by the Scarlet Witch during the House of M storyline.
-However, due to Apocalypse's manipulations, Celestial technology restored her x-gene returning her natural magnetic abilities.
-The limits of her magnetic powers are unknown, she is referred to as one of the biggest threats of the current team by the opposing Shi'ar Imperial Shockers, cybernetic guards.
-In the "Emperor Vulcan" she shields the Starjammer against the attacks of a whole fleet of starships and was shown to directly destroy at least one enemy battleship with a magnetic blast.

-As the Horseman Pestilence, Lorna had shown the ability to ingest virulent diseases without harm, absorbing their traits, and according to Apocalypse is able to spread a "meta-plague" that will kill anyone who has not been inoculated with the virus' vaccine, the Blood of Apocalypse.
+Polaris had shown the ability to ingest virulent diseases without harm, absorbing their traits, and according to Apocalypse is able to spread a "meta-plague" that will kill anyone who has not been inoculated with the virus' vaccine, the Blood of Apocalypse.
 She had also been shown to fight off toxins and drugs quicker than normal.

-Lorna possesses expertise in geophysics, and has earned a master's degree in that field.
+Additionally, Lorna Dane possesses expertise in geophysics, and has earned a doctorate in that field.